As you will be aware, the situation with COVID-19 is constantly changing and it could affect our ability to deliver services.

 For all Customer Service Centres information, restrictions, make an appointment or to complete your query online, please go to the East Riding of Yorkshire Council website.

 East Riding Museums are open in line with Government guidelines.
 There will be safety measures in place to ensure a safe and enjoyable visit for both you and our staff.
-Face coverings must be worn at all times within the building.
-Some museums will have a one way system in place, and may have limits on how many people can enter at one time.
+We recommend that face coverings be worn at all times within the building.
+Some museums may have a stay left system or one way in place.
 Please see information available at the venues on arrival.
 We are looking forward to welcoming you all back.

 The Treasure House Café will be offering hot and cold drinks, cakes, biscuits and cold sandwiches.

 East Riding Archives is open for pre-booked appointments only.
 Before your visit, you will need to be signed up to the free Archives Card scheme, see how on our blog.